Compare Health Insurance Plans in Oklahoma

 You may also qualify for a catastrophic plan if you’re under 30 or have financial exemptions.
 It’s the lowest level of marketplace coverage.
 Catastrophic plans have low monthly premiums but a high yearly deductible of $8,150.
 That high yearly deductible means that you may save money by purchasing a bronze or silver plan if you need to use your insurance.

 According to the CDC, a high body mass can lead to several serious health conditions.
 Because of this, health insurance companies will look at your BMI to determine your risk-level.
 A high BMI leads to high health insurance rates.

-In 2016, OK residents had a 32.8 percent obesity rate, the ninth highest rate in the country.
+In 2019, OK residents had a 36.8 percent obesity rate, the fourth highest rate in the country.
 Of the many state residents who used QuoteWizard to compare health insurance plans, 36 percent have a BMI in the obese range.